klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/klay/block.md

 **NOTE**: This API is supported from Klaytn v1.7.0.

-Returns information about a header by nuuber.
+Returns information about a header by number.
 This API works only on RPC call, not on JavaScript console.

 **Parameters**